 As an AU student, you can purchase Office 365 at a special student price (note that it does not include Access for Mac computers).
-To download the software, go to: http://itss.athabascau.ca/
+To download the software, go to: http://office365.athabascau.ca/

-The Challenge for Credit process allows students to demonstrate that they have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university level course.
+The Challenge for Credit process allows you to demonstrate that you have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university-level course.

-Full information for the Challenge for Credit can be found in the Undergraduate Calendar.
+Full information about Challenge for Credit can be found in the Undergraduate Calendar.

 The CMIS 351 Challenge for Credit evaluation process is made up of one assignment and one examination (online, three hours).
-To receive credit, you must achieve a grade of at least “D” (50 percent) on the examination on EACH of these two components.
+To receive credit, you must achieve a grade of at least D (50 percent) on the examination on EACH of these two components.

 - Online examination (worth 75% of grade)

 - Assignment using Access database (worth 25% of grade)